 Ready to buy your own Cricut?
 Click here to check out the Amazon Cricut machine selection.

 Who are Cricut machines for?

-Cricuts are loved by those who enjoy paper crafts, card making, scrapbooking, home decor, accessory-making and other DIY crafts.
-Additionally, Cricut cutting machines can also be used for other creative projects such as stickers (my fave!), vinyl decals, custom t-shirts and more.
+Cricuts are loved by those who enjoy paper crafts, card making, scrapbooking, home decor, accessory-making, planner decoration ideas and other DIY crafts.
+Additionally, Cricut cutting machines can also be used for other creative projects such as stickers for Cricut (my fave and a Cricut sticker maker is awesome !), vinyl decals, custom t-shirts and more.